Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation

-We first construct a counterexample of observability inequality for 1D semi-classical Schr\"odinger equation for short time. \begin{lemma} Assume that $\omega=(-\pi,\alpha)\cup(\alpha,\pi]$.
+\end{proposition} The building block for proving Proposition \ref{noncontrollability} is the following lemma for 1D semi-classical Schr\"odinger equation: \begin{lemma} Assume that $\omega=(-\pi,-\alpha)\cup(\alpha,\pi]$ for $0<\alpha<\pi$.
 Then for any $T>0$, there exists a sequence of solutions $u_n$ to

 such that

 and

 \end{lemma} \begin{proof} Take $G(x)=e^{-\frac{x^2}{2}}$ and define $G^{\epsilon_n}(x)=\frac{1}{\sqrt{\epsilon_n}}G\left(\frac{x}{\epsilon_n}\right)$.
 Denote the Fourier coefficient of $G^{\epsilon_n}$ by The coefficient function $g^{\epsilon_n}(z)$ satisfies the following estimates: